Today’s Interns, Tomorrow’s Professionals (TIP) internship program

 - Impacts of a positive attitude in the workplace

 Hard Skills: Burning Glass Technologies, et al., March 2015, The Digital Skills Gap in the Workforce, states that possessing strong digital skills and a mastery of productivity software, such as Microsoft Office, can advance job-seeker eligibility.
-Examples of FinTech training in hard skills include:
+Examples of TIP training in hard skills include: